zip-ch/widget-zip/README.md

 	});

 ```
-if you don't want any text label you can leave that option empty
+If you don't want any text label you can leave that option empty